widberg/fmtk/docs/source/fuelcommands.rst

 The in-game console can be accessed by pressing the ``y`` key in the game world.
 The game is paused while the console is open so you have to close it for your commands to take effect.
 Use the ``wasd`` keys to navigate the console keyboard.
 Use ``r`` to insert a space character and ``x`` to delete the last character.
 Pressing ``y`` while the console is open will close the console.
 Be careful not to confuse the letter ``O`` in the first row with the digit ``0`` in the second and third rows.

-See the :ref:`Totem Script documentation entry<fueltotemscript>` for more information about how commands work.
+See the :ref:`Totem Script documentation entry<Totem Script>` for more information about how commands work.

 Due to the excessive number of commands, I will add details to the commands as I see fit.
 If there is a command that you would like me to add details to, open an issue with the command name and I will get to it when I have a chance.